 Today, Lawsons Haulage is still managed by Jim and Eileen Lawson, ably assisted by son Raymond and daughter Pauline.
 Colin, Jim and Eileen’s other son also assisted until he sadly passed away.

-Recent developments for Lawsons Haulage include the acquisition of the crane division of locally based Mallinson Fabrication Ltd in 2007.
-This extends the range of services available, adding expertise and equipment in crane services and a number of specialist trailers such as extendable, step frame and low loaders.
+Lawsons have extended the range of services available to prospective clients by adding expertise and equipment in crane services alongside a number of specialist trailers such as extendable, step frame and low loaders.
 Lawsons also opened satellite depots across the UK to better serve our clients.
 Manned 24 hours every day Lawsons are available for your haulage and mobile crane requirements.

 Lawsons experience allows for the transportation of specialist items.
 Their extensive fleet, which includes around 50 vehicles and over 100 trailers, has been built to accommodate a number of unique requirements particularly associated with heavy haulage for the Rail Industry.
 Working nationally, and occasionally internationally, Lawsons have developed an enviable reputation in the Rail Industry but their diverse fleet and capability sees them also carry timber, building products, tractors and heavy plant machinery, as well as bulk materials such as scrap metal, coal, stone and sand.
 Highlighting their ability to meet any demand, Lawsons have also carried such items as caravans, boats, trains, windmills and even a giant carved stone sheep.
 In 2012 they transported a boat from Lake Windermere to London for the Queen’s Thames River Pageant.